The Virginia Creeper Trail

 Surface: Dirt, tiny gravel, crushed cinder

 Do you have some great photos of your Virginia Creeper Trail journey?
-Send them to firstname.lastname@example.org.
-We'll include them on this site and our Facebook Page.
+Send them to email@example.com.
+We'll include them on this site and all of our Social Media accounts.